learn-co-curriculum/dsc-matplotlib2-lab-temp/README.md

 ### Summary :

 This lab focused on ensuring that you understand the basics plotting techqniues in matplotlib using plotting objects and functions to draw single plots, multiple/subplots using absolute and relative plotting.
 You also learnt how to customize the plots with labels, titles and axes definitions.
-Next we shall look into plotting more interesting plots with some real data.